TheAndruu/complete-trsst/README.md

 To run, ensure the webapp is running (./gradlew bootRun) and run the unit test, either in your IDE of choice or in another terminal with ./gradlew clean test

-Entryies can be viewed in a browser at http://localhost:8080/feed/<feed public key value>
+Entries can be viewed in a browser at http://localhost:8080/feed/<feed public key value>

-## In Development!
-This project is in rapid development and messages are not yet persisted.
-This means as soon as the server shuts down, they will be erased.